jnozzi/cocoadev.com/markdown/NSCachedImageRepConversion.md

 ( note, I'm at work and I might not have typed the above correctly )

-This is known to work -- in that if I then save that image to disk as a tiff, via      General/image [[TIFFRepresentation] writeToDisk: @"somefile" atomically: NO]  and look at it with an image viewer it IS correctly displayed.
+This is known to work -- in that if I then save that image to disk as a tiff, via      image [[TIFFRepresentation] writeToDisk: @"somefile" atomically: NO]  and look at it with an image viewer it IS correctly displayed.

-However, the quicktime code expects the General/NSImage to have an General/NSBitmapImageRep and it seems that when I flip the image, the General/NSBitmapImageRep is converted to an General/NSCachedImageRep ( I guess that means it's holding an affine transform for the flipping, instead of actually flipping the bitmap )
+However, the quicktime code expects the NSImage to have an NSBitmapImageRep and it seems that when I flip the image, the NSBitmapImageRep is converted to an NSCachedImageRep ( I guess that means it's holding an affine transform for the flipping, instead of actually flipping the bitmap )

-Suffice it to say, the General/QuickTime encoding chokes, because it cannot find an General/NSBitmapImageRep.
+Suffice it to say, the QuickTime encoding chokes, because it cannot find an NSBitmapImageRep.

-So, what I'm wondering is how can I convert that General/NSCachedImageRep back to an General/NSBitmapImageRep?
+So, what I'm wondering is how can I convert that NSCachedImageRep back to an NSBitmapImageRep?
 I'd rather not have to flip the scanlines of the bitmap data myself ( though I can, and have before, I just don't want to ).

 ----